Samyakk123/Mock-Linux-Shell/README.md

 # How to use
 - Download the `Assignment2B` folder
-- Ensure you have the speak command jars installed otherwise the speak command will not work!
 - Run `JShell.java` to begin using the program

+NOTE: If you want to use the `speak` command, ensure you have the speak command jars installed!

 # Commands that our project support:
 - cat